hphelion/documentation/bindings.jclouds.release-notes.md

 ---
 layout: default
-title: "Release Notes for the HP Cloud Java/Cloture jclouds Binding"
+title: "Release Notes for the HP Helion Public Cloud Java/Cloture jclouds Binding"
 permalink: /bindings/jclouds/release-notes/
 product: jclouds

 ---
-# Release Notes for the HP Cloud Ruby Fog Binding
+# Release Notes for the HP Helion Public Cloud Ruby Fog Binding

-These are the release notes for the HP Cloud Java/Cloture jclouds bindings.
-The current release number for the [HP Cloud Java/Cloture jclouds software bindings](/bindings) is version 0.0.20, released on Mar.
+These are the release notes for the HP Helion Public Cloud Java/Cloture jclouds bindings.
+The current release number for the [HP Helion Public Cloud Java/Cloture jclouds software bindings](/bindings) is version 0.0.20, released on Mar.
 15th, 2013.
 These release notes contain the following information:

 * [Release 0.0.20 Information](#v0020)